zpalexander/interview-questions/solutions/general/frontend-perf.md

 ---
 Bonus points to any candidates who talk about performance benchmarking code, server side vs. client side rendering, Google Page Speed or building page speed benchmarks into CI.
+Also bonus points to any candidates who can talk about performance optimization within a specific framework.